 What is Amazon Cognito?

 Amazon Cognito is an identity management service for web and mobile applications.
 The service provides user registration, authentication, and access control without your own identity infrastructure.
-Cognito supports social login, SAML, and OpenID Connect for federation with external identity providers.
+Cognito supports social login, SAML, and OpenID Connect for federation with external identity providers, and can run on the Lite, Essentials, or Plus plan depending on your requirements.

 - User Pools for user registration and login